 Walter Hines Page![]() ![]()

-The Page family moved to Aberdeen in 1881 where Page built the Aberdeen and Asheboro Railroad, the longest and most profitable in North Carolina.
+The Page family moved to Aberdeen in 1881 where Frank Page helped build the Aberdeen and Asheboro Railroad, the longest and most profitable in North Carolina.
 Frank Page died in Raleigh in 1899 and is buried in Aberdeen.